-The mornings are dark in the winter, so lights are a requirement; a solid white on the front, and a solid red on the back.
-120 lumens or more on the front is encouraged so can see the road in front of you.
+The mornings are dark in the winter, so lights are a requirement, a solid white on the front, and a solid red on the back.
+120 lumens or more on the front is encouraged so you can see the road in front of you.

 On the west coast we typically spend half of our riding year in wet conditions.
 Having a bike that you can ride, enjoy and rely on is important.
 You must spend time maintaining it properly if you want to avoid trouble out on the road.
 Here are some things to consider:

 A pain in the rear, but a requirement.
 The front fender is for you.
 If you don’t care about getting your feet wet, don’t bother.
-The rear fender is for your teammates.
-Get one that drops around the back (not a “back scratcher” that only keeps water off your own butt), and includes a mud flap (crap flap) THAT IS ABOUT 1-2″ OFF THE GROUND.
-If your mud flap is more than 2″ off the ground, then it is useless and will allow water and road grime to spray on the person behind you.
+The rear fender is for your ride mates.
+Get one that drops around the back (not a 'back scratcher' that only keeps water off your own butt) and includes a mud flap (crap flap) that is about 1'-2'' off the ground.
+If your mud flap is more than 2'' off the ground, then it is useless and will allow water and road grime to spray on the person behind you.
 Make sure your fender and mud flap are aligned so they are covering the back of your wheel.

 Winter riding means slower speeds.
 Slower speeds necessitate that we ride further onto the shoulder and into the bike lanes over a lot of debris, including glass and worse.
 Riding light summer tires is asking for trouble.
 If you’re out on your own, it doesn’t matter.
 But if you’re out with the group and get a lot of flats, you’re making a bunch of people who took the time to be prepared wait for you, getting cold and often wet in the process.
 Invest in some heavier tires.
 So long as you take time to clean your tires and pull out all the glass each week, you can easily go all winter without a flat.

-If you get a flat on the route, call out “Flat!” or “Mechanical!”
-If you disappear off the back and we later realize it, often someone has to abandon the group to go look for you or even the whole group will.
-We don’t want to ditch any teammates and leave someone out on the road alone.
+If you get a flat on the route, call out 'Flat!' or 'Mechanical!'
+If you disappear off the back and we later realize it, often another rider has to abandon the group to go look for you or even the whole group will.
+We don’t want to ditch any ride mates and leave someone out on the road alone.
 If you don’t mind going it alone, be sure and let someone know that you’re leaving.

 Drafting is important in racing and should be practiced in group rides.
 This means keeping a consistent gap, paying attention and taking a turn at the front.
-If you’re newish to group rides, then feel free to ask someone for help.
+If you’re newish to group rides, then feel free to ask another rider for help.
 We’re here to help everyone improve.

-While riding with the group, especially at the slower paces this time of year, it is easy to get into the habit of “half wheeling.”
-This is where you’re riding with your front wheel overlapping the rear wheel of the person in front of you.
+While riding with the group, especially at the slower paces during the winter months, it is easy to get into the habit of 'half wheeling.'
+This is where you’re riding with your front wheel overlapping the rear wheel of the rider in front of you.
 Don’t do this.
-It’s fine to do if the group slows suddenly and unexpectedly, but generally you should be completely behind the person in front, otherwise the risk of touching wheels becomes high and touched wheels will likely cause a crash.
+It’s fine to do if the group slows suddenly and unexpectedly, but generally you should be completely behind the rider in front, otherwise the risk of touching wheels becomes high and touched wheels will likely cause a crash.

-If you’re in the front, you must watch the road ahead, gently steer around larger problems in the road and point them out BEFORE you get there.
-Don’t suddenly hop over or zip around a pot hole or drag your teammates behind you through the ruts and pot holes.
+If you’re in the front, you must watch the road ahead, gently steer around larger problems in the road and point them out before you get there.
+Don’t suddenly hop over or zip around a pothole or drag your ride mates behind you through the ruts and potholes.
 You have a responsibility when you’re in the lead.

 When you’re riding 2 x 2 down the road, you should be riding 2 x 2.
 Tight formation riding is a skill we all need to develop.
-When the road narrows and there is traffic, we MUST work together to share the road as well as use available bike lanes.
+When the road narrows and there is traffic, we must work together to share the road as well as use available bike lanes.
 Using the bike lane does not mean riding on the white line and leaving 6 feet to the riders right.
-When you are in the back of the group, keep an eye out for cars approaching from behind and yell “car back!”.
-If you hear someone yell “car back!” be sure to yell it to the people ahead of you.
+When you are in the back of the group, keep an eye out for cars approaching from behind and yell 'Car Back!'
+If you hear someone yell “Car Back!” be sure to yell it to the riders ahead of you.